MULTI-SCOUT: Multistatic Integrated Sensing and Communications in 5G and Beyond for Moving Target Detection, Positioning, and Tracking: Single-Target Multistatic Estimation

 \subsection{Performance Evaluation}

-We consider three receivers positioned on an equilateral triangle such that $\mathbf r_1 = (0,0)$ m, $\mathbf r_2 = (500,0)$ m, and $\mathbf r_3 \approx (250,433)$ m.
+We consider three receivers positioned on an equilateral triangle: $\mathbf{r}_1 = (0,0)$ m, $\mathbf{r}_2 = (500,0)$ m, and $\mathbf{r}_3 \approx (250,433)$ m.
 The transmitter is located at the centroid of this triangle, $\mathbf t \approx (250, 144)$ m.
-For each target, the position is selected uniformly randomly from the area of $[0,500] \times [0,500]$, the speed is selected uniformly randomly between 20 and 30 m/s and the angle is selected uniformly randomly in [0,360) degress.
-The values of parameters defined in previous section are listed in Table~\ref{tab:param}.
+For each target, the position is selected uniformly randomly from the area of $[0,500] \times [0,500]$, the speed is selected uniformly randomly between 20 and 30\,m/s and the angle is selected uniformly randomly in $[0,2\pi)$.
+Transmit power is 40~dBm (isotropic), transmit and receive antenna gains are 10~dBi, radar cross section is 4~m$^{2}$, and noise variance is $10^{-3}$ (per complex baseband sample).

 Fig.~\ref{fig:singletarget_map} shows the Range-Doppler maps at three different receivers.
-Table~\ref{tab:per_rx_bistatic} shows highly accurate results for per‐receiver bistatic estimates of range and velocity across all receivers.
+For each receiver $m$, Table~\ref{tab:per_rx_bistatic} shows highly accurate per‐receiver bistatic estimates of range $\hat B_m$ and velocity $\hat v_m$ relative to their ground‐truth values $B_m$ and $v_m$ across all receivers.
 The resulting bistatic ellipses and trilateration are visualized in Fig.~\ref{fig:singletarget_position}.
-The corresponding errors in position, speed, and angle estimates, which are fairly small, are presented in Table~\ref{tab:target_pos_vel}.
-Fig.~\ref{fig:singletarget_velocity} shows the estimated target velocity vector in polar coordinates, which is obtained by combining Doppler measurements across the receivers.
-For the scenario in Fig.~\ref{fig:singletarget_position}, we show the root-mean-square (RMS) bistatic-range error, absolute error in speed and angle, and overall position error in Euclidean distance in Table~\ref{tab:performance_metrics1}.
-For average statistics, the experiment is repeated 100 times using randomly generated target locations and the resulting average performance results are presented in Table~\ref{tab:performance_metrics2}.
+The errors in position, speed, and angle estimates are small, as shown in Table~\ref{tab:target_pos_vel}.
+Fig.~\ref{fig:singletarget_velocity} shows the estimated target velocity vector in polar coordinates by combining Doppler measurements across the receivers.
+We present the root-mean-square (RMS) bistatic-range error, absolute error in speed and angle, and overall position error in Euclidean distance in Table~\ref{tab:performance_metrics1}.
+For average statistics, the experiment is repeated 100 times using randomly generated target locations and the average performance results are presented in Table~\ref{tab:performance_metrics2}.